MLB Midseason Position Power Rankings: B/R's Top 100 Players

 There were 16 players under the age of 25 who earned a spot in our rankings, including reigning Rookie of the Year winners Corey Seager (23) and Michael Fulmer (24), 2015 NL MVP Bryce Harper (24) and 2016 AL MVP runner-up Mookie Betts (24).

-The youngest of that group is current NL Rookie of the Year front-runner Cody Bellinger, who turned 22 on July 13, just days after he became the youngest All-Star in Los Angeles Dodgers franchise history.
+The youngest of that group is current NL Rookie of the Year front-runner Cody Bellinger, who turned 22 on July 13, just days after he became the youngest position player to make the All-Star Game in Los Angeles Dodgers history.

-Roberto Osuna and Carlos Correa are also 22 years old and both players are already in their third MLB season after debuting at the age of 20.
+Roberto Osuna and Carlos Correa are also 22 years old, and both players are already in their third MLB season after debuting at 20.

-Seager and Bellinger are joined by Correa and Lance McCullers of the Houston Astros and Francisco Lindor and Jose Ramirez of the Cleveland Indians as the only teammates under the age of 25 to make the cut.
+Seager and Bellinger are joined by Correa and Lance McCullers of the Houston Astros and Francisco Lindor and Jose Ramirez of the Cleveland Indians as the only teammates under 25 to make the cut.

 While Aaron Judge isn't part of this "young guns" group after turning 25 in April, he is one of just three rookies to earn a spot, joining Bellinger and Colorado Rockies left-hander Kyle Freeland.